 Foreign stock funds are also known as international funds.
 These funds invest in companies based on the particular focus of the fund's investment goals.
-They can be global or region-focused in the portfolio holdings.
-While these funds will usually offer higher returns, it comes at the cost of exposure to higher risks—including the risk from currency exchange rates.
+They can be global or regional in the portfolio holdings.
+While these funds will usually offer higher returns, they come at the cost of exposure to higher risks—including the risk from currency exchange rates.

 Small-Cap Stock Fund

-Small-cap funds hold publically traded companies that have a market capitalization of between $300 million and $2 billion.
-Small-cap funds offer aggressive growth but come with more volatility.
-If you want to offer—or invest in—an aggressive stock fund option, a good choice, that can complement an S&P 500 index fund, is a small-cap stock fund.
+Small-cap funds hold publicly traded companies that have a market capitalization between $300 million and $2 billion.
+These funds offer aggressive growth but come with more volatility.
+If you want to offer—or invest in—an aggressive stock fund option, one good choice that can complement an S&P 500 index fund is a small-cap stock fund.

 Small-cap stocks have historically produced higher long-term returns than large-cap stocks.
-But part of their attraction in 401(k) plans is that they don't have a high correlation to the S&P 500 index, which means they can add diversification to a portfolio.
+But part of their attraction in 401(k) plans is that they don't have a high correlation to the S&P 500 index in recent years, which means they can add diversification to a portfolio.

 Total Bond Market Index Fund

 Total bond funds are mutual funds or exchange-traded funds (ETFs) that hold bonds—or debt—across a wide range of maturities.
-The debt securities that these funds hold are usually corporate-level bonds, but you will also see holdings of municipal bonds, high-grade mortgage-backed securities (MBS) as well as Treasury bonds.
+The debt securities that these funds hold are usually corporate-level bonds, but you will also see holdings of municipal bonds, high-grade mortgage-backed securities (MBS), and Treasury bonds.

 You only need one good bond fund, and a total bond market index fund will provide diversified exposure to the entire bond market.

 Money Market Funds

 Cash can be a part of a diversified portfolio.
-There will be times when the 401(k) held funds would return cash to the plan.
+There will be times when the funds in a 401(k) would return cash to the plan.
 A money market fund provides a perfect holding place for this cash.
-Money market funds include very liquid holdings.

-And some 401(k) participants want to take advantage of the employer match but are terrified to invest in stocks or bonds.
-Therefore a money market fund or a stable value fund is a must in a 401(k) plan.
+Some 401(k) participants want to take advantage of the employer match but are terrified to invest in stocks or bonds.
+Therefore, a money market fund or a stable value fund is a must in a 401(k) plan.